astronautlabs/bitstream/README.md

 }
 ```

-The above function can be used as a decorator to specify that the values read/written should be ignored (and not read/written to the object), and when writing the value to a bitstream it should be populated with a random value.
-It could be used like so:
+The above function can be used as a decorator to specify that the values read/written should be ignored (and not read/
+written to the object), and when writing the value to a bitstream it should be populated with a random value.
+It could
+be used like so:

 ```typescript
 class MyElement extends BitstreamElement {